owww logo owww logo

 Electricity supply to site

-grid supply map supply poles map: UK Power Newtworks; photo right: Peter Cox, Feb 2013, E-620
+grid supply map supply poles map: UK Power Newtworks; photo: Peter Cox, Feb 2013, E-620

 Like the engine, this is a bit odd.
 Red HV cable pops out of the ground in the field the other side of the river, climbs up a pole and down again to a transformer from which LV cables go to a pole by the river bank, across the river to a pole beside the disused pump house, then to the rear (outlet) end of the building and into the control box as photo above.

-Its a mystery to me where the HV cable came from, why it went underground, and why was HV laid on when only LV was needed?
+Its a mystery to me where the HV cable comes from, why it was underground and why was HV laid on when only LV was or is needed?

 pump